docker-archive/dcus-hol-2017/windows-modernize-aspnet-dev/README.md

 With the builder image you can build any ASP.NET application, you just need to prepare a `docker run` command which mounts the host directories into the container and specifies the MSBuild script to run.

 The [build.ps1](v1-src/ProductLaunch/build.ps1) script for version 1 of the app is very simple, it just builds the web project from the expected source location, and publishes to the expected output location.
-On your lab VM, change to the `v1-src` directory and run a contaienr to build the web app:
+On your lab VM, change to the `v1-src` directory and run a container to build the web app:

 ```
 cd C:\scm\github\docker\dcus-hol-2017\windows-modernize-aspnet-dev\v1-src